Features

 Q: Can I use a free or lower cost server software like Red5?

-A: These solutions are built using Wowza Streaming Engine (an industry standard live streaming server used by multiple major players, developed and licensed by Wowza Media Systems) with specific configuration and custom server side functionality available in a Wowza SE module.
+A: Proposed solutions use Wowza Streaming Engine (an industry standard live streaming server used by multiple major players, developed and licensed by Wowza Media Systems) with specific configuration and custom server side functionality available in a Wowza SE module.

 Red5 is not suitable for retail delivery as HTML5 WebRTC/HLS is required for delivery to mobile users.
 Wowza SE licensing required for these capabilities (when licensing own server) starts from $175-295/month (check Wowza Media System website for current pricing and terms).